Home › Japan Green Medicall Centre Limited Privacy Policy

 14. International transfers

-• implementing appropriate safeguards such as requiring the recipient to enter into Standard Data Protection Clauses approved by the ICO; or
+・implementing appropriate safeguards such as requiring the recipient to enter into Standard Data Protection Clauses approved in accordance with Data Protection Laws; or

-• Data Protection Laws otherwise permit us to make the transfer.
+・Data Protection Laws otherwise permit us to make the transfer.

 If you would like more detailed information on the measures and safeguards which we implement for such data transfers, then please contact us using the details set out in section 1 above.